 El Salvador coffee production is vital to the Salvadoran economy; it creates jobs and produces export revenue.
 Traditionally a large percentage of Salvadoran coffee is exported.
 Since 2009, over 80% of the coffee grown in El Salvador has been exported mainly to the United States, Germany, Japan, Italy, and Singapore.

-El Salvador has the ideal geography, soil, and climate to harvest the varieties of coffee Bourbon, Pacas, Pacamara, Catimor, Catuaí, Catisic, Caturra, and Cuscatleco.
+El Salvador produces high-quality coffee beans grown in rich volcanic soil at high altitudes.
+The Country has the ideal soil and climate to harvest the varieties of Salvadoran coffee such as Bourbon, Pacas, Pacamara, Catimor, Catuaí, Catisic, Caturra, and Cuscatleco.

 These coffee beans are grown in the six production areas; Alotecpec-Metapan, El Balsamo -Quezaltepec, Apaneca-Ilamatepec, Chichontepec, Tecapa-Chinameca, and Cacahuatique.